kkocs/AbstractFIFO/README.md

-# AbstractFIFO
+# PriorityQueue
-The AbstractFIFO class provides a special FIFO  implementation that supports user-defined priority
+The PriorityQueue class provides a special FIFO implementation that supports user-defined priority.